dominikbraun/cleanup/README.md

 :dizzy: cleanup is a CLI tool for keeping your Git repositories clean.
 It removes old branches in one or more repositories with a single command.

 **Project status:** In active development.
-Can be used already, but without warranty.
+Can be used without warranty.

 ## <img src="https://sternentstehung.de/cleanup-dot.png"> Usage